BusineswareTech/hotdog-or-not-dl-training/README.md

 # Hotdog or Not
 The repo is a sample for deep-learning model training based on the "Hotdog Or Not" classification task (inspired by the "Silicone Valley" series).

-The sample shows how to train a model with PyTorch and convert it to both ONNX and CoreML formats.
+The sample shows how to train a model with Python 3 and PyTorch and convert it to both ONNX and CoreML formats.

 ## Training code
-The training code can be found in the "main.ipynb" Jupiter Notebook.
+The training code can be found in the "main.ipynb" Jupyter Notebook.

 ## Datasets
 Train: https://www.dropbox.com/s/cupinvuotopehty/train.zip?dl=0